-Apply to Become a JFEW Eleanor Roosevelt Scholar Today!
+Apply to Become a JFEW Eleanor Roosevelt Scholar!

-If you’re a sophomore or sophomore equivalent and meet the requirements below, consider applying to the JFEW Eleanor Roosevelt Scholars Program.
-Those selected as JFEW Eleanor Roosevelt Scholars will receive generous tuition assistance scholarships, a paid internship placement in the Summer of 2015, a free trip to Washington and access to special events and dedicated workshops at the Roosevelt House Public Policy Institute as part of the two year program.
+If you’re a sophomore or sophomore equivalent during the Spring 2015 semester and meet the requirements below, consider applying to the JFEW Eleanor Roosevelt Scholars Program.
+Those selected as JFEW Eleanor Roosevelt Scholars will receive generous tuition assistance scholarships, a paid internship placement in the summer of 2016, a free trip to Washington and access to special events and dedicated workshops at the Roosevelt House Public Policy Institute as part of the two year program.
 Generously funded by the Jewish Foundation for the Education of Women, JFEW Eleanor Roosevelt Scholars are of all backgrounds.
 Participation in the Program is open to both men and women.

 Program Participants will be selected during their sophomore year on the basis of academic achievement, demonstrated leadership in academic and community activities, financial need, and the articulation of the applicants’ interest in pursuing careers related to public policy and public service and their commitment to enhancing the status of women in public policy and public service.
 In order to be considered for the Program, an applicant must:

 - Hold no more than 70 academic credits;

 b.
 Be enrolled as a full-time student for each semester during the Program;

 d.
 Maintain a grade point average (GPA) of 3.2 for each semester during the Program;